katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 **Answer:**

 <img width="589" alt="image" src="https://user-images.githubusercontent.com/81607668/129843509-2cfb76ed-82cc-4291-a59f-a854580a115e.png">

+- More than 80% of customers are on paid plans with small 3.7% on plan 3 (pro annual $199).
+Foodie-Fi has to strategize on their customer acquisition who would be willing to spend more.

 ### 7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?